Caesurus/CTF_Writeups/2021-DefconFinals/ooows-flag-baby/README.md

                  00%%%%%%%000
                    0000000
 ```
-Printing a newline ever 128 bytes:
+Printing a newline every 128 bytes:
 ```
                                    000                                                             0%%000
                                   0%%%%%%0                                                        0%%%%%%%0